neuoy/KSPTrajectories/CONTRIBUTING.md

   - Bump the version number in `Trajectories.version` and `Plugin\Properties\AssemblyInfo.cs` according the the versioning rules [below](#versioning).
   - Check with Git that your working directory is clean.
 No Changes are allowed, everything must be commited.
   - Build the Project in release mode
-  - Clean out the `GameData` folder of your KSP install, only the ´Squad` folder should remain.
+  - Clean out the `GameData` folder of your KSP install, only the Â´Squad` folder should remain.
   - Extract the `Trajectories-<version>.zip` that was created during the Release build into your GameData folder
   - Launch KSP in the non-Developer mode and verify the functionality.
 Check the `output_log.txt` for errors.
   - Create a Tag with Git, push all commits and the tag to GitHub.